knowthebird/NoninvasiveGlucometer/README.md

 The information provided here has not been evaluated by the Food and Drug Administration.
 The information provided here is not intended to diagnose, treat, cure, or prevent any disease.

+Please feel free to reach out to noninvasiveglucometer@gmail.com with any questions, suggestiosn, comments, or concerns.

 ## Prizes
 To encourage some friendly competition, the following prizes are offered.
 It should be noted though, that all competitors are contributing to the information available to the general public.
 Knowing both what works well, and what does not, is of benefit to the public.
  - First Place $1000